MathNodes/meile-gui/README.md

 # Pre-releases

 The new versions come pre-installed with sentinel-cli so there is no requirement to install this separately.
-There is a also a Mac OS X (M1) port and you can read the readme in that section by switching brances to *osx*
+There is a also a Mac OS X (M1) port and you can read the readme in that section by switching branches to *osx*

 # NOTE: